What is mutual recognition?

 What this means

-This means if you are an individual who carries on the occupation of providing labour hire services and are a registered provider with Labour Hire Licensing Queensland then you may be entitled to be registered in Victoria as a labour hire provider, without having to apply for a labour hire licence.
+This means if you are an individual who carries on the occupation of providing labour hire services and are already licensed in another Australian jurisdiction then you may be entitled to be registered in Victoria as a labour hire provider, without having to apply for a labour hire licence.

 The Mutual Recognition Act applies to individuals only and not to corporate entities.